metroxylon/org2eaf/README.md

 ## Introduction
 This is a part of a playful attempt without master plan of keeping linguistic fieldwork data in [org-mode][] plain text.
-Why would anyone do this?
-Possible reasons are: 1) for not having to leave emacs for doing linguistics 2) for not having to buy Windows for installing FLEX
-3) for not getting lost in dropdown menus 4) for writing own functions for the things I want to do 5) for making direct links to the corpus from anywhere within emacs 6) for having the data in a human readable format which can be opened with any text editor on any operating system for ever :-)
+Why?
+Possible reasons are: 1) for not having to leave emacs for doing linguistics 2) for not having to buy Windows for installing FLEX 3) for not getting lost in dropdown menus 4) for writing own functions for the things I want to do 5) for making direct links to the corpus from anywhere within emacs 6) for having the data in a human readable format which can be opened with any text editor on any operating system for ever :-)

 The [ELAN][] software developed by The Language Archive (MPI) displays annotation data in the .eaf format (ELAN Annotation Format).
-This script converts org-mode files into .eaf XML which can be viewed in ELAN.
+This is a python script for converting org-mode files into .eaf XML.

 [org-mode]: http://orgmode.org/
 [ELAN]: https://tla.mpi.nl/tools/tla-tools/elan/